ceeflames/iDiary/README.md

 # iDiary
-# A simple Diary
+# A simple Diary Built on Django !!!!
-# Built on Django.